0adri3n/ratRequ3ster/README.md

 Extract it and start ```ratRequ3ster.exe```

-You also download the source code and use it with Python :
+You also download the source code and use it with Python (download the used modules before !) :
 ```bash
 python ratRequ3ster.py
 ```